Quinn Sullivan (soccer)

-Quinn Krippendorff Sullivan (born March 27, 2004) is an American professional soccer player who plays as an attacking midfielder for Major League Soccer club Philadelphia Union.
+Quinn Krippendorff Sullivan (born March 27, 2004) is an American professional soccer player who plays as an attacking midfielder or winger for the Philadelphia Union of Major League Soccer and the United States national team.

 Club career

-Sullivan, who is a dual citizen, began his youth career at Fishtown A.C. and then transferred to the Philadelphia Union academy where he attended the prestigious YSC Academy School.
-He made his professional debut at the age of 16 years old with the club's reserve team, Philadelphia Union II, on July 18, 2020 against the Pittsburgh Riverhounds.
+Sullivan began his youth career at Fishtown A.C. and then transferred to the Philadelphia Union academy where he attended the prestigious YSC Academy School.
+He made his professional debut at the age of 16 years old with the club's reserve team, Philadelphia Union II, on July 18, 2020, against the Pittsburgh Riverhounds.
 He came on as a substitute in the second half.

-Sullivan officially signed for the first team on November 12, 2020 as a homegrown player alongside childhood teammate Brandan Craig.
+Sullivan officially signed for the first team on November 12, 2020, as a homegrown player alongside childhood teammate Brandan Craig.
 Sullivan's contract began as a rostered player for the 2021 season.
 His first minutes for the Union were late-game substitutions during the Union's first CONCACAF Champions League campaign.
 Sullivan made his first league start for the Union on June 26 against Chicago Fire, where he scored his first goal to equalize the match at 1–1.
 His first professional goal for the Union earned Goal of the Week honors, and he subsequently added another GOTW.

 International career

-Sullivan has represented the United States under-20 team in thirteen (13) occasions.
+Sullivan has represented the United States under-20 team in 19 occasions.

 Overall he has scored 10 goals in those appearances and added five assists.
-In the lead up to the CONCACAF Championship he scored a hat trick as a substitute in a come from behind win over River Plate’s reserve team and added another goal in a 2-2 tie versus the Argentina U20’s.
+In the lead up to the CONCACAF Championship he scored a hat trick as a substitute in a come from behind win over River Plate's reserve team and added another goal in a 2–2 tie versus the Argentina U20's.

-In CONCACAF U20 group play Quinn scored a hat trick in a 3-0 win against Cuba to finish top of the group.
-He also scored a brace (2 goals) against Nicaragua in the quarter finals and another goal against the host team, Honduras, in the semi-final.
+In CONCACAF U20 group play, Quinn scored a hat trick in a 3–0 win against Cuba to finish top of the group.
+He also scored a brace (2 goals) against Nicaragua in the quarterfinals and another goal against the host team, Honduras, in the semifinal.
 He has tallied three assists and a drawn pk in tournament play as well.

+He is eligible to represent the American, German and Bangladeshi national football teams at senior level.

+On May 22, 2025, Sullivan was called up by United States national team coach Mauricio Pochettino for training camp in Chicago ahead of matches against Turkey and Switzerland.